OSM-de/osm-org-greasemonkey/README.md

 ## Primary Navigation Header

-* Links to Mapillary and Kartaview at the map location and zoom level.
+* Links to Mapillary, Kartaview and BingMaps Aerial Layer at the map location and zoom level.
 * Links to OSM Community and OSM Wiki

 ![grafik](https://github.com/OSM-de/osm-org-greasemonkey/assets/24451207/57c3bf80-8e5c-41a4-8731-dd01b0517b71)